Message from Tao Semko

 A Message from Mercy Corps:

-The January 12, 2010, earthquake in Haiti decimated the capital city of Port-au-Prince, killing more than 230,000 people.
+Hurricane Matthew landfall has only heaped more damage upon a country whose delicate infrastructure was already pulverized by the January 12, 2010, earthquake in Haiti, which decimated the capital city of Port-au-Prince, killing more than 230,000 people.
 It was a tragic blow to a country where 55 percent of the population already lived below a poverty line of $1 a day.

 Haiti's recovery has been further challenged by an epidemic of cholera and ongoing political instability.
 Today, Mercy Corps continues its robust relief programs for earthquake-survivors while also helping them gain a solid foothold to lift themselves out of poverty.
 We recognize that in Haiti, emergency needs for food, water and shelter will never end unless we simultaneously address their root causes, especially unemployment and poor infrastructure.